Ok, so you have mysql, php, apache but you'd like to use your favorite drupal command-line tool - drush?

 You can run as many Drush containers as you want.
 If you quit it will be

 automatically destroyed.
-If you'd like to preserve your Drush container just
+If you'd like to preserve your Drush container after it quits just

 --rm flag from command.